Sunday, February 27, 2011

 Sunday, February 6, 2011

-First up, Beaded Rib.
-Below, I have a sample knit in a 4 ply worsted weight yarn (on the left, some cheap stuff purchased at Wal-Mart) and on the right, a lighter weight yarn (Vanna's Glamour).
+Below, I have a sample of Beaded Rib knit in a 4 ply worsted weight yarn (on the left, some cheap stuff purchased at Wal-Mart) and on the right, a lighter weight yarn (Vanna's Glamour).
 The worsted weight yarn shows off this stitch very nicely, whereas the second yarn swallows up the stitches.
-I wouldn't waste my time making something using this stitch and yarn, personally.
-I prefer how it looks in a less fancy yarn.

 Work with a multiple of 5 stitches, plus 2 (5, 10, 15 and so on, plus 2.
 So you would have 7, 12, 17 stitches respectively, and so on.)